UPDATE FROM THE HEALTH OFFICE

 Nurse Kristy Lozina 793-6130 ext.
 5509

-School district policy states that should your child require prescription or non-prescription medication during school hours, the nurse must have:
+School district policy states that should your child require a prescription or non-prescription medication during school hours, the nurse must have:

 >written parental permission